brucecastro/nuxt-starter/README.md

 2. Add a Custom Post Type called _Updates_ through code, or install [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/).
 3. Enable _Show in REST API_ on the new _Updates_ Custom Post Type.
 4. Install the [WPGraphQL](https://wordpress.org/plugins/wp-graphql/) plugin.
-5. Add a few Updates, include a featured image on each
+5. Add a few Updates, make sure to set a featured image on each one.

 ### Nuxt
 1. Install the dependencies with yarn